-Subsequent to the reporting period, the Company released THC soft chews, its first cannabis edible product.
+During Q1 2021, the Company released THC soft chews, its first cannabis edible product.
 Soft chews are currently the largest edibles category in Canada.
 The initial launch features two SKUs, each with two five milligram chews per package.
 The Company is currently considering a soft chews line extension to include additional flavours, and a CBD dominant offering.